 The Middle School Division allows students the opportunity to explore and learn more about the health care field.
 This information can be used to define a possible future occupation, and the skills learned can be used for a lifetime!
 HOSA programs are taught in middle and high schools, regional vocational/technical centers, community colleges and universities throughout Florida, the nation, and internationally.

 Since its inception in 1978, Florida HOSA has grown steadily serving both employers and the educational community.
-Membership has grown to close to 16,000 – the second largest HOSA Chartered Association in the world!
-Over 240,000 members are involved nationally and globally in this worthwhile training as a vital part of their exploration of, and preparation for, a career in the health field!
+Membership is more than 9,500 – the second largest HOSA Chartered Association in the world!
+Close to 180,000 members are involved nationally and globally in this worthwhile training as a vital part of their exploration of, and preparation for, a career in the health field!
 Florida was the FIRST state to have a Middle School HOSA Division and we are serving as the MODEL FOR THE NATION!

-On the HOSA website, you can find the Middle School Handbook (link) which has an overview of the program at the National/International level, meeting ideas, letter templates, and more.
-The Middle School Program in Florida HOSA will follow the National/International HOSA Middle School Handbook.
+On the HOSA website, you can find the Middle School Handbook (link) which has an overview of the program at the Global/National level, meeting ideas, letter templates, and more.
+The Middle School Program in Florida HOSA will follow the Global/National HOSA Middle School Handbook.
 Below is information to help you and your members as you prepare for competition and the various conferences.

 – Competitor Limits – Middle school members may enter only one event total, and/or as many Recognition Category events as they would like (please see below).